 Through various partnerships with local employers, the Central Vermont Career Center, and the Vermont Student Assistance Corp (VSAC); as well as our Work-Based Learning partners and Student Advisory, we help students develop - and implement - a course of study that will take them in the direction of their dreams.

-Every Spaulding Student and parent has an account in Naviance, which provides a great deal of information about colleges, careers, and surveys that students can take to learn more about themselves.
-Click on the link to sign in to your Naviance account.
+Every Spaulding student and parent has been provided with an account in Scoir, which provides a great deal of information about colleges, careers, and surveys that students can take to learn more about themselves.
+Click on the link to sign in to your Scoir account.

 You can also access all of VSAC's college and career planning resources directly from VSAC by clicking here: VSAC